House completion – the process

 When will you pay your first mortgage payment after completion?

-When you arrange your mortgage borrowing, you will be required to set up arrangements to make your ongoing mortgage repayments.
+When you arrange your mortgage borrowing, you will need to set up arrangements to make your ongoing mortgage repayments.
 Your mortgage lender will also let you know when your first mortgage repayment after completion will be due.
 If you complete your property purchase halfway through a month, your first repayment may be slightly higher than your usual monthly repayment.
-This is because it will include any payment due for an incomplete month as well as the first full month.
+This is because it will usually include any payment due for an incomplete month as well as the first full month.

 What happens on completion day?